 Our guiding principle is to lead, represent and support Queensland local government officers in their roles and be a key participant in the management and enhancement of local government in Queensland through advocacy and lobbying; professional and personal development; networking and information exchange and research and policy development.
 Council subscribers of LGMA Queensland may nominate projects for the Awards for Excellence.

-The Nominations for Awards for Excellence 2020 will open Monday 2 December 2019 and close at 5pm on Wednesday 8 April 2020.
+The Nominations for Awards for Excellence 2020 close at 5pm on Wednesday, 8 April 2020.

-The Awards for Excellence Gala Dinner will be held on Thursday 28 May 2020 in Brisbane.
+The Awards for Excellence Gala Dinner will be held on Thursday, 28 May 2020 at the Shangri La Gardens in Brisbane.

 The categories are designed to be flexible – recognising that local government is at the forefront of innovation and operates in a rapidly changing environment.
 Categories are not intended to be limited to, or represent, particular areas of local government activity, and are applicable to activities across the whole of local government.